Law

 • No conditional offers of admission will be given based on successful completion of an English language test.

-• Applicants applying to one of the four areas of concentration must substantiate their interest in and suitability for the concentration in their statement of interest, and their two letters of reference.
+• Applicants applying to one of the four areas of concentration must substantiate their interest in and suitability for the concentration in their statement of interest.
 Applicants may only apply to one of the areas of concentration.
 Applicants may be admitted into the LLM program without a concentration.

 • At least 12 of the credits (equivalent to 4.0 FCEs) must be completed from a list of courses in the area of concentration into which the student was accepted.
 A list of eligible courses will be provided annually on the program website.